 In 2019, I co-authored an article published by the American Bar Association regarding the future of U.S. pretrial discovery involving European Union data following the decision by the United States District Court for the District of Arizona in Salt River Project Agricultural Improvement & Power District v.
 Trench-France SAS, 303 F. Supp.
 3d 1004 (D. Ariz.
 2018).
 The article concluded that Salt River represented a potential watershed moment promoting the application of a foreign mechanism to U.S. discovery overseen by a foreign discovery master under the Hague Convention, as opposed to U.S. courts’ typical deference to domestic discovery practices.
 Recently, however, I was involved in a matter which demonstrated that state courts may be reluctant to follow Salt River’s lead.

 LitSmart® E-Discovery is your partner in high stakes e-discovery matters.
-Our collaborative team of attorneys, project managers and data analysts is dedicated to providing personalized solutions to your e-discovery needs with a focus on defensibility, efficiency and controlling costs.
+Our collaborative team of attorneys, paralegals, project managers and data analysts is dedicated to providing personalized solutions to your e-discovery, information governance and privacy needs throughout the world with a focus on security, defensibility, efficiency and controlling costs.